tesseract-ocr/tesseract/INSTALL.GIT.md

     $ git clone https://github.com/tesseract-ocr/tessdata.git tesseract-ocr.tessdata

-(Repository it huge - more that 1.2Gb.
+(Repository is huge - more that 1.2 GB.
 You do not need to download all languages)

 To compile ScrollView.jar you need to download piccolo2d-core-3.0.jar